 A year spent living in quarantine has forced many homeowners to get creative with their space.
 Whether that means reorganizing the garage to store extra pantry goods or carving a remote office out of a hall closet, 2020 has been a year of creative solutions.
-But with restrictions slowly lifting and supply chains getting back up to speed, 2021 is the perfect time to start real renovations.
+But with restrictions slowly lifting and supply chains getting back up to speed, 2021 is the perfect time to start kitchen and bath renovations.
 We’ve put together the top five trends for this coming year, check them out below.

 Metallics and Mixed Materials